-Using the bather load calculation in 310 CMR 435.00, the permissible bather load of the current pool is approximately 740 bathers.
+Using the bather load calculation in 310 CMR 435.00, the permissible bather load of the current pool is approximately 807 bathers.
 However, a typical recommended ratio of lifeguard to swimmers is 1:25.
-If the pool were ever to be at 'full' permissible bather, a total of 30 lifeguards would be required.
-Therefore bather load is more often regulated by the number of guards, than by the permissible bather load.
+If the pool were ever to be at 'full' permissible bathers, a total of 33 lifeguards would be required.